On the distribution of the Hodge locus: Preliminaries

-Then the projection of $U$ to $S$ is contained in a strict weakly special subvariety of $S$ for $\VV$. \end{theor} For the applications presented in our paper, the (simpler) case of $W=W'\times W''$ is enough, where $W'$ is an algebraic subvariety of $D_H$, and $W''$ an algebraic subvariety of $S$.
+For the applications presented in our paper, the (simpler) case of $W=W'\times W''$ is enough, where $W'$ is an algebraic subvariety of $S$, and $W''$ an algebraic subvariety of $D_H$.
 Notice also that in the conclusion of \Cref{astheorem} the projection of $U$ to $S$ can be zero dimensional.

-\begin{rmk} A version of the Ax-Schanuel conjecture for variations of \emph{mixed} Hodge structures has recently been established by Chiu \cite[Theorem 1.2]{2021arXiv210110968C} and in joint work of Gao and the second author \cite[Theorem 1.1]{2021arXiv210110938G}.
+\begin{rmk} A version of the Ax-Schanuel conjecture for graded-polarized admissible variations of mixed Hodge structures has recently been established by Chiu \cite[Theorem 1.2]{2021arXiv210110968C} and, independently, in joint work of Gao and the second author \cite[Theorem 1.1]{2021arXiv210110938G}.
 On a somewhat different direction, the first and third author \cite[Theorem 1.2.2]{bu} proved an Ax-Schanuel conjecture for quotients of Hermitian symmetric spaces by irreducible \emph{non-arithmetic} lattices. \end{rmk}